General spin models from noncollinear spin density functional theory and spin-cluster expansion: Application

 \subsection{Sampling method based on the mean-field approximation}

 Constructing an SCE model requires sampling spin configurations that adequately span the magnetic states of interest.
 In general, building a model that reproduces energies across arbitrary magnetic states with high accuracy within a realistic computational budget will demand sophisticated strategies, which we defer to future work.
 In the applications presented below, we instead assume that the relevant magnetic states are known \textit{a priori}.
-For this setting, we employ a practical mean-field-based sampling scheme for the Heisenberg model that efficiently generates spin configurations representative of the target states \cite{Tanaka2024-di,Gyorffy1985-gl,Mendive-Tapia2022-wq}.
-Within the mean-field Heisenberg model single-site orientational probability $P(\hat{\vct{e}}_i)$ takes the von Mises--Fisher form,
+For this setting, we employ a practical mean-field-based sampling scheme for the Heisenberg model that efficiently generates spin configurations representative of the target states~\cite{Tanaka2024-di,Gyorffy1985-gl,Mendive-Tapia2022-wq}.
+Within the mean-field Heisenberg model, the single-site orientational probability density $P(\hat{\vct e}_i)$ takes the von Mises--Fisher form,

-where ${\vct m} = \langle\hat{\vct e}\rangle = m\hat{\vct e}$ is the site-independent thermal average of the spin and $\tau = T/T_{\rm c}^{\rm MFA}$ is a reduced temperature ($T$ is the temperature and $T_{\rm c}^{\rm MFA}$ is the mean-field critical temperature).
-The parameters $m$ and $\tau$ are self-consistently related; fixing one automatically determines the other.
+where ${\mathbf m} = \langle\hat{\vct e}\rangle = {\mathrm m}\hat{\vct e}$ ($0 \leq {\mathrm m} \leq 1$) is the site-independent thermal average of the spin and $\tau = T/T_{\rm c}^{\rm MFA}$ is a reduced temperature ($T$ is the temperature and $T_{\rm c}^{\rm MFA}$ is the mean-field critical temperature).
+The parameters ${\mathrm m}$ and $\tau$ are self-consistently related; fixing one automatically determines the other.
 Therefore, by choosing $\tau$, one can sample $\hat{\vct e}_i$ from this distribution to generate spin configurations representative of the target magnetic disorder within the mean-field approximation.
 Please refer to Ref.~\cite{Tanaka2024-di} for the derivation and further details.
+In this study, we used $\tau = 0.1$ for demonstrating data efficiency (Sec.~\ref{ssec:data_efficiency}) and for deriving micromagnetic parameters (Sec.~\ref{ssec:micromagnetic}), while $\tau = 0.3$ was additionally employed to evaluate higher-order interaction terms (Sec.~\ref{higher-order}).
+All constrained noncollinear spin DFT calculations for the spin configurations generated according to the sampling procedure described above converged successfully.